mfargas/thomas-fire-2017/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-This project was built using HTML, JS, mapbox API, Node.js and Express.js.
+This project was built using HTML, JS, mapbox API, and some DOM manipulation.
 At UCSB Fall 2017, I built this app using mapbox API to show on a map where a nearby fire would be.
 I actually got it to work... only I was building it when the Thomas Fire affected the area.
 While we faced many challenges as classmates and neighbors within the community, I was building this app with a first-hand experience testing my own product out in my own situation.
 It wasn't very advanced, but it was a very surreal moment for me.
 At that time, I had no knowledge of Git and GitHub or deployment.
 This hindered my ability to showcase this and a few other projects